 If this doesn’t sound like you, that’s okay.
 Head over to Zola’s Vendor Directory to explore professional wedding cake bakers near you.

 Even if your best friend is your KitchenAid stand mixer, baking at this scale—both in number of mouths to feed and emotional significance—is not for the faint of heart.
 The best DIY wedding cake scenarios are the result of much forethought and consideration prior to embarking down the self-made route.
-To get started, check out our 10 tips on how to DIY a wedding cake below.
+To get started, check out our wedding cake ideas and 10 tips on how to DIY a wedding cake below.

 10 Tips for DIY Wedding Cakes